gillesdelhaes/SimpleWatch/API_DOCS.md

 **Monitor Names:**
 When creating a deadman monitor, you must specify a `name` in the config.
 This allows multiple deadman monitors per service (e.g., separate monitors for database backup, file backup, and log rotation).

+**URL Encoding:**
+If service or monitor names contain spaces or special characters, they must be URL-encoded:
+- `"backup job"` → `backup%20job`
+- `"nightly backup"` → `nightly%20backup`

+Most HTTP clients handle encoding automatically.
+See the metric endpoint documentation above for encoding examples in different languages.

 **Use Cases:**
 - Cron job monitoring (ping after each successful run)